google/caliban/docs/explore/gcloud.rst

    login`` at your terminal, as described `in the Google Cloud docs
    <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`_.

-If you've logged to gcloud on your machine using application default credentials, Caliban will copy your stored ADC credentials into your container.
+If you've logged in to ``gcloud`` on your machine using application default credentials, Caliban will copy your stored ADC credentials into your container.
 If you DON'T have a service account, gcloud and the cloud python SDK will use these ADC credentials inside the container and work just as they do on your